Inspect Your Hoses To Costly Flooding and Bills

 Flexi Hoses have a limited lifespan due to the rubber tube within the hose disintegrating over time.
 This eroding means eventually the hose itself will burst, causing a flood and the need to make that call to your busy Melbourne emergency plumber!
 Should a hose burst in a typical property, up to 1,500 litres of water can flood your home within a single hour.
 If it’s hot water, the damage is even more severe, possibly leaving your home unlivable while repairs are carried out.
 While we hope your insurance covers the costs of damage, even the best hot water repair in Melbourne won’t be able to bring back the sentimental items which may be waterlogged or destroyed.

 Staying on top of your Flexi Hose maintenance is crucial, so opt for a replacement every five to seven years.
-This can be a DIY job for the more experienced, or for peace of mind, enlist the advice of your trusted Melbourne plumber.
+This can be a DIY job for the more experienced, or for peace of mind, enlist the advice of your trusted Plumber in Melbourne.

 Preventing Hose Rupture